How To Age Galvanized Metal

 How about that?!
 I’m shocked at how EASY this process is and I absolutely love the results, don’t you?
 The paint adds that bit of dimension to the planter that I was looking for.
 It really does look rusted and old!

-If you try this craft please be sure to post a picture on my Pinterest Pin.
+If you give this craft a try be sure to post a picture on my Pinterest Pin.
 I’d love to see the results you get with your projects!

 I’ll definitely be on the hunt for some more shiny objects to age!